- June 8, 2017

 An XML sitemap is similar to an HTML sitemap but it’s submitted directly to Google through Google Webmaster Tools.
 It’s very important to do this as it’s a way of giving Google’s search engine bots a map of your website.
-It may seem repetitive but there’s no harm in making sure search engines have more than enough information to find all your webpages.
+It may seem repetitive, but there’s no harm in making sure search engines have more than enough information to find all your web pages.

 Have proper schema.org markup and validate with Google’s data highlighter.

-If you’re a local business I highly recommend using the data highlighter tool in Webmaster Tools to highlight your business’s contact page information.
-Combined with Google Local, this can be an important way of getting your website visited by people searching for related terms near your business location.
+If you’re a local business, I highly recommend using the data highlighter tool in Webmaster Tools to highlight your business’s contact page information.
+Combined with Google Local, this can be a great way of getting your website visited by people searching for related terms near your business location.

 Select your site, click “Crawl” on the left side and select “Fetch As Google.”
-Enter your page URL you’d like to crawl (excluding the domain information that’s listed) and hit “Fetch.”
+Enter the page URL you’d like to crawl (excluding the domain information that’s listed) and hit “Fetch.”
 I make it a habit to manually fetch all new pages I create on my websites.

 To see if your page has been crawled by Google, type in “site:yourwebsite.com” in Google’s search bar.
 Exclude the quotations and use your domain without the www. or http://.
 This shows all pages crawled by Google with your domain and is a great way to identify missing pages from Google’s search index.
-If you have comments, questions or need help at all feel free to reach out to me.
+If you have comments, questions or need help at all feel free to reach out.